 2. Evaluate & Select Lead Tracking Options

 - What is my budget for lead tracking software or other lead tracking tools?
-Be honest with yourself about how much money you are willing and able to spend on lead tracking tools.
 Even if your budget is $0, there are still CRMs that could work for you.

-- How much time do I have to enter lead data manually?
+- How much time can I devote to entering lead data manually?
 All entrepreneurs are busy, making time your most precious resource.
-Be honest with yourself about whether or not you or your sales team will be willing to enter sales lead data manually.
+Decide whether you or your sales team are willing to enter sales lead data manually.

 - How much time do I have to learn how to use lead management software?
-Again, be honest about the amount of time you or your sales team will want to spend learning to use lead tracking software.
-There are plenty of easy to use tools from which to choose.
+Be honest about the amount of time you or your sales team will want to spend learning to use lead tracking software.

 - Do I expect my lead generation activities to ramp up slowly or quickly?
-This is important because spreadsheets can become unmanageable if your lead generation activities cause you to ramp up to large volumes of data quickly or if you choose a CRM plan with data restrictions.
+Spreadsheets can become unmanageable if your lead generation activities take off and you suddenly have large volumes of data to manage.

-Here are a few lead tracking options to consider along with their benefits and drawbacks.
+Here are a few lead tracking options, along with their benefits and drawbacks:

 Lead Tracking CRMs

-There are hundreds of lead generation platforms and lead tracking CRMs on the market from general purpose to industry-specific to task or feature focused.
-Lead tracking CRMs have a special emphasis on managing and tracking leads throughout the sales lifecycle.
-For an in-depth look into the best lead management software options, see our article on the six best lead management CRMs here.
+There are hundreds of lead generation platforms on the market, ranging from general purpose to industry-specific to task- or feature-focused.
+Certain CRMs have an emphasis on lead tracking and managing deals through the pipeline.
+For an in-depth look into the best lead management software options, see our article on the six best lead management CRMs.